pedroborges13/Phronesis-2021-/README.md

-#Phronesis - Final Graduation Project (2021)
+# Phronesis - Final Graduation Project (2021)

-A 2.5D action-platformer where you control a young man who woke up in a suburban slum's junkyard with no memory of his past.
+A 2.5D action-platformer where you control a young man who woke up in a rubbish dump in a deprived area with no memory of his past.
 Face mysterious creatures as you try to uncover what is happening in this city.

 ![compressed-M4M1qZKI](https://github.com/user-attachments/assets/3c820a3d-5e16-4305-9510-554d050b7155)